MatheusAbdias/GO_DSA/README.md

 * [Português](README_ptBR.md)

 Welcome to the GO_DSA repository!
 This repository was created to practice the implementation of algorithms and data structures in Go (Golang).
-Here, you will find implementations of the following data structures:
+Here, you will find examples of the following data structures:

-- Structures:
+- Data Structures:
   - `[X]` Array
   - `[X]` Linked List
   - `[X]` Stack